Why Join Our Dream Forums?

 • working as a form of psychotherapy” End Quote.

-Additionally, the part of the brain that is active when daydreaming is thought to be a cognitive simulation of actual experiences.
+Additionally, the part of the brain that is active when daydreaming is believed to serve as a cognitive simulation.
+It simulates actual experiences.

-The dreaming ego can bring together overwhelming, contradictory, or highly complex ideas that would be unsettling while awake to fulfill the need for psychological balance and equilibrium.
+The dreaming ego can bring together overwhelming, contradictory, or highly complex ideas.
+While awake, these ideas would be unsettling.
+This process fulfills the need for psychological balance and equilibrium.

 Understanding Dream Languages